A second face for Face ID is very beneficial — here's how to set it up!

 I just wish that the Alternative Appearance allowed for more than just one more face, though.
 I think it should be similar to Touch ID, where you could store up to four or five fingerprints for the device to scan, which I always did (two fingers on both my left and right hands, and one for my significant other).

 Face ID Alternate Appearance is just another way for us to have some level of security, but also a bit of a convenience compromise.
-Most of us don't need to lock down our devices quite so securely.
-I, for one, am glad for it.
+Most of us don't need to lock down our devices quite so securely, but I, for one, am glad to have it.
+And as you can see, it's super easy to set up too!